JPFrancoia/JPFrancoia.github.io/index.md

 <p align="justify">

 In <b>2018</b>, I decided to leave academia to join <a href="https://www.okra.ai/">Okra Technologies</a>, a dynamic healthcare start-up, as a data engineer.
 There, I built analytics engines for healthcare companies.
-My main responsibilities were the development of backend services and the development of Okra's data lake. <span style="color: #C6C6C6;">In 2023, Okra was acquired by Envision Pharma.</span>
+My main responsibilities were the development of backend services and the development of Okra's data lake.
+In 2023, Okra was acquired by Envision Pharma.

 </p>